 Article VI.
 GOVERNMENT AND OFFICES

 Section 1.
-The ultimate authority of the Society shall be vested in its corporate as defined by the By-Laws and shall be exercised by their vote in a mail ballot sent to all members in good standing in advance of the Annual Meeting.
-A majority of votes shall be decisive except as provided by Article IV, Section 3, and by Article X. The members shall elect the officers of the Society, the Chairmen of the Sectional Committees, and the Directors at Large.
-For each elective office there shall be a single candidate, except for the offices of Sectional Committee Chairmen and Directors-at-Large, for which there shall be a choice of at least two candidates.
-Through the same mail ballot the members may amend the Constitution and By-Laws and they may impose general directions and limitations on the Board of Directors.
-The results of the ballot shall be announced at the Business Session of the Annual Meeting.
+The ultimate authority of the Society shall be vested in its members as defined by the By-Laws and shall be exercised by their vote in a mail or e-mail ballot sent to all members in good standing in advance of the Annual Meeting.
+A simple majority of votes shall be decisive except as provided by Article IV, Section 2, and by Article X. The membership of the Society shall elect the officers of the Society, the Chairs of the Sectional Committees, and the Directors at Large.
+For each elective office there shall be a minimum of one candidate, except for the offices of Sectional Committee Chairs and Directors-at-Large, for which there shall be a choice of at least two candidates.
+Through the same ballot the members may amend the Constitution and By-Laws and they may impose general directions and limitations on the Board of Directors.
+The results of the ballot shall be announced at the annual Business Meeting.

 Section 2.
-The officers of the Society shall consist of a President and a Vice-President, each elected for a term of one year; a Secretary-Treasurer and a Librarian, elected for terms of three years; an Editor and five Associate Editors, known as the Editorial Board, elected for terms of five years.
+The officers of the Society shall consist of a President and a Vice-President, each elected for a term of one year; a Secretary, a Treasurer, and a Librarian, elected for terms of three years; an Editor and five Associate Editors, known as the Editorial Board, elected for terms of five years.
 The President shall not be eligible for immediate re-election either as President or Vice-President.
 An Associate Editor may also serve as general Editor of the Journal.
-The Secretary-Treasurer shall be an ex officio member of the Editorial Board.
+The Secretary and the Treasurer shall be ex officio members of the Editorial Board.

 Section 3.
-There shall be a Board of Directors consisting of the President, the immediate past President, the Vice-President, the Secretary, the Treasurer, the Editor, the Chairmen of the Sectional Committee, the Directors at Large, and the Presidents of the Branches of the Society.
+There shall be a Board of Directors consisting of the President, the immediate past President, the Vice-President, the Secretary, the Treasurer, the Editor, the Chairs of the Sectional Committees, the Directors-at-Large, and the Presidents of the Branches of the Society.

 Section 4.
 There shall be Sectional Committees, their names and duties to be defined in the By-laws.
-Each Sectional Committee shall consist of an elected Chairman and three committeemen whom the Chairman shall appoint after securing the approval of the Board of Directors.
-The terms of the Sectional Chairmen and committeemen shall be staggered as provided for in the By-laws.
-As soon as practicable, their terms shall run for three years.
+Each Sectional Committee shall consist of an elected Chair and an Associate Chair whom the Chair shall appoint after securing the approval of the Board of Directors.
+The terms of the Sectional Chairs and Associate Chairs shall run for three years.

 Section 5.
-There shall be three Directors at Large, of whom one shall be elected each year for a term of three years and shall not be eligible for immediate re-election.
-After the adoption of this amended Constitution and By-laws the elected members of the former Executive Committee whose terms have not expired shall become members of the Board of Directors as Directors at Large until their terms expire.
+There shall be three Directors-at-Large, of whom one shall be elected each year for a term of three years and shall not be eligible for immediate re-election.

 Section 6.
 Powers of the Board of Directors.
 In addition to the powers provided for the Board of Directors elsewhere in this constitution and subject to such directions and limitations as may be imposed by the members, the Board shall have power to take any action that the Society itself could take.
 The Board shall approve an annual budget, which may be revised by the Board during the fiscal year.
 It shall appoint the delegates of the Society and all members of committees whose election is not otherwise provided for in the Constitution and By-laws.
 It may appoint such new committees and delegates as are necessary and may grant them such authority as is required to further the purposes of the Society.